mconlon17/organization-ontology/docs/source/locations.rst

     Term                      Notes
     ======================    ===========================================================
-    :doc:`doc-ORG_0000040`    A man-made construction attached to the ground, a bauwerk :doc:`doc-ORG_0000041`    An architectural structure with a function :doc:`doc-ORG_0000042`    A permanent walled and roofed construction :doc:`doc-ORG_0000043`    A space delineated by partitions in a building :doc:`doc-ORG_0000052`    The grounds of a business, university, or other :doc:`doc-ORG_2000002`    The relation indicating an organization occupies a location :doc:`doc-RO_0001015`     Location of
+    :doc:`doc-ORG_0000040`    A man-made construction attached to the ground, a bauwerk :doc:`doc-ORG_0000041`    The grounds of a business, university, or other :doc:`doc-ORG_0000042`    An architectural structure with a function :doc:`doc-ORG_0000043`    A permanent walled and roofed construction :doc:`doc-ORG_0000044`    A space delineated by partitions in a building :doc:`doc-ORG_0000047`    One of the seven major land masses of the earth :doc:`doc-ORG_0000048`    The territory occupied by a sovereign state :doc:`doc-ORG_0000049`    Any subdivision of the territory of a country :doc:`doc-ORG_0000050`    Any named place on the earth occupied by people :doc:`doc-ORG_2000002`    The relation indicating an organization occupies a location :doc:`doc-RO_0001015`     Location of
     :doc:`doc-RO_0001025`     Located in
-    :doc:`doc-ORG_0000044`    A geographical location on the earth :doc:`doc-ORG_0000045`    A point on the earth
+    :doc:`doc-ORG_0000045`    A geographical location on the earth :doc:`doc-ORG_0000046`    A point on the earth
     :doc:`doc-ORG_3000004`    A geolocation representation as lat,long
     ======================    ===========================================================